Obstetrics

 Since there is a higher risk of certain complications if you are pregnant with multiples, you may require more frequent prenatal care visits with Dr. Santos.
 Starting in your second trimester, you may have ultrasound exams every 4–6 weeks.
 If a problem is detected, you may have special tests, such as a nonstress test or biophysical profile, and more frequent ultrasound exams.

-If you have had a C-section delivery, you may be able to deliver your next baby vaginally.
 This is known as a vaginal birth after Caesarean (VBAC), and Dr. Santos is one of the few physicians in the Miami area who performs it.
-If you choose a VBAC, you will be closely monitored during the delivery, and if you or your baby shows any signs of distress, an emergency C-section can be done.
+If you choose a VBAC, you will be closely monitored during the delivery, and if you or your baby show any signs of distress, an emergency C-section can be done.

 Your newborn’s umbilical cord blood contains a life-saving resource called stem cells.
 These are the building blocks of our blood and immune systems.